Marklogic-retired/marklogic-data-hub/marklogic-data-hub-central/README.md

 ## Using this for production

-For a production environment, it's typical to package up a Spring Boot app as an executable jar.
+For a production environment, it's typical to package up a Spring Boot app as an executable war (or jar).
 Thus, we won't be using Node to run the UI - we'll need the UI to be hosted from within the Spring Boot app.

 To build the Spring Boot executable jar, with the UI files included in it, just run:

-    gradle clean build
+    gradle clean bootWar

-This will produce an executable jar in the "build/libs" directory.
-Note that you can change the name and version in the jar filename by modifying the "bootJar" block in build.gradle.
+This will produce an executable war in the "build/libs" directory (it also unfortunately involves building the apparently-obsolete "trace-ui" in ./marklogic-data-hub, which adds an unnecessary minute to the build time).

 The jar can then be run from the location where it was created:

-    java -jar build/libs/marklogic-data-hub-central-spring-boot.jar
+    java -jar build/libs/marklogic-data-hub-central-(version).war

 Or copy the jar to any other location to run it.
 More information on this topic can be found in the [Spring Boot docs for installing applications](https://docs.spring.io/spring-boot/docs/current/reference/html/deployment-install.html).

+One item of note is that Spring Boot environment properties can be overridden in the following manner when running an executable jar or war:

+    java -jar build/libs/marklogic-data-hub-central-(version).war --hubUseLocalDefaults=true

 ## Configuring the application